Skip to main content

 SRP JWT directlyYour server authenticates with SRP and passes the JWT access token directly to the widget token attributeIntegrations that already use SRP and don't need a scoped token

-The generateComponentToken mutation supports both API-key and SRP authentication.
+The GraphQL generateComponentToken mutation supports both API-key and SRP authentication.
+The REST endpoints are API-key-only.

 Never expose API keys or SRP credentials in browser code.
 Token minting must happen server-side.